NanoNets/invoice-processing-with-python-nanonets/README.md

 ### Step 5: Create a new file with the copied code
 paste the copied code into a new file using your favorite text editor (if you chose python then copy and paste it into a file called `example.py`)

+Inside the file replace the file path with the file path of the file you want to process.

 **Sample Usage:**
 ```bash
 python example.py